user8555/user8555.github.io/_posts/2021-09-30-snapshot-isolation.md

 ## Summary

-1. Requires globally unique numbers
+1. Requires HLC or TrueTime
-2. Requires monotonically increasing numbers
-3. Does not need to read every key version to create a snapshot summary
+2. Does not need to read every key version to create a snapshot summary

 ## Snapshot isolation algorithm